aseldawy/spatialhadoop2/README.md

 [SpatialHadoop](http://spatialhadoop.cs.umn.edu) is an extension to Hadoop that provides efficient processing of spatial data using MapReduce.
 It provides spatial data types to be used in MapReduce jobs including point, rectangle and polygon.
-It also adds low level spatial indexes in HDFS such as Grid file, R-tree and R+-tree.
+It also adds low z spatial indexes in HDFS such as Grid file, R-tree and R+-tree.
 Some new InputFormats and RecordReaders are also provided to allow reading and processing spatial indexes efficiently in MapReduce jobs.
 SpatialHadoop also ships with